Infiplaya/cryptosito/README.md

 Feel free to tell me what can I add or improve!
 I am still learning web development, and I realize that this app is not perfect.
 Feedback is greatly appreciated.

 ## Todo
-- reduce initial response time
+- reduce initial response time - kinda done
-- set initial state to icon stars to watchlist
+- set initial state to icon stars to watchlist - DONE
 - add more filters
+- add feature to edit and delete your posts